NB071/Verilog-projects/README.md

 ---

 ## Future Plans
-- 🚦 Traffic Light Controller: A system with configurable timers for different lights.
 - 🧮 Digital Calculator: Exploring arithmetic logic and modular design.
 - TBD: I’m always brainstorming new ideas to expand this repository!